Correctional Officer

 Im doing a project on what I want 2b when I grow up im one of thoses people that easily feels sorry for others but I want to be a correctional officer will this effect me if I ever become one?
 Or will this job train me to learn to be stronger?

-Asked by Soniaa_melendez about 10 years ago
+Asked by Soniaa_melendez over 10 years ago

 The training will not alter your basic outlook on life.
 Expsoure to criminals might.
 If you have a tendancy to feel sorry for those "poor people who just made one mistake" you will have a hard time in this job.
 If you feel sorry for their victims you will do better.
 Professional detachment is the way to go.
 In fact it is the ONLY way to go.
 If you can't do that, don't go into that line of work.